 Sweaty, Stinky Feet And Sports Just Seem To Go Together

-After all, athletes spend a lot of time working up a sweat in their sneakers and cleats.
-But you don’t need to just accept this as the price you must pay for athletic glory, because it can be treated.
+Athletes spend a lot of time working up a sweat in their sneakers and cleats, but you don't need to just accept this as the price you must pay for athletic glory because it can be treated.